-The minor emphasizes a commitment to social justice and a life of service.
-It serves as an introduction to the field of social work and provides supplemental preparation for people-oriented studies such as contemporary ministries, psychology, communication and education.
+This minor is an introduction to the field of social work.
+It is desirable as supplemental preparation for those in people-oriented programs such as contemporary ministries, psychology, communication and education.

 - You will gain the knowledge and specialized skills necessary for helping people and becoming an agent of change in the community.

 When paired with many majors, the social work minor can prepare you for a variety of helping professions and for graduate study in social work, ministry, probation/corrections, mental health, gerontology and school counseling.